 Much of my career has been focused on improving access for immigrants, people of color, and low-wage workers to the health care system.
 We need to continue to invest in the workers and infrastructure in our healthcare system to ensure patients receive the best possible care.
 As your State Senator, I have focused on working with unionized medical interpreters, and community health clinics to improve access to quality, affordable, and timely medical interpreters for our providers and patients.
 Every Washingtonian should be able to communicate with their healthcare provider.

 We also need to act now to ensure we have access to affordable health insurance.
 I am supportive of efforts like we have seen in California and Nevada to implement more progressive single-payer healthcare systems.
-Along with Senators Chase and Hasegawa, I co-sponsored Senate Bill 5957 which would establish comprehensive single-payer health care coverage for all Washingtonians.
+Along with Senators Chase and Hasegawa, I co-sponsored Senate Bill 5957 in 2017 which would establish comprehensive single-payer health care coverage for all Washingtonians.

 As a former union organizer, I’ve worked hard to protect the rights of workers throughout our region.
 I am dedicated to ensuring a thriving local economy.
 We should incentivize businesses to grow with good paying, permanent jobs.
 As your State Senator, I fight to keep “right to work” policies out of our state.

 I will work with local businesses and worker advocates to ensure fair implementation of our statewide minimum wage and paid leave laws.
 Raising labor standards is essential to allow historically low-wage workforces more stability and autonomy to provide for their families and reinvest earnings in our local businesses.
-It is imperative to hold businesses accountable to new labor standards and protections.
+It is imperative to hold businesses accountable for new labor standards and protections.
 I support funding for enforcement programs that proactively monitor compliance.
 Businesses that treat their workers fairly and pay them a living wage should not have to compete against bad actors.

 In addition, we know that communities of color face the biggest barriers when it comes to access to good jobs.
 I will work on increasing apprenticeship utilization and funding for pre-apprenticeship programs proven to get women and people of color into good construction careers.
 We must close the gender wage gap and ensure that women of color - who are the most impacted by the gender wage gap - are at the front and center of passing this policy.